samarthagali/mcwj/README.md

 eval(root->right);  }
 eval(root->right);}
 ```
-prints the  result of the correctly evaluated expression to stdin
+prints the  result of the correctly evaluated expression to stdout